 Gold was nearly everybody's money for thousands of years, it could be everybody's money again, and Africa is sitting on so much of the metal.
 Gold is the decisive instrument of your liberation.
 Yet Africa, like Central and South America and Asia, is full of rich countries insisting on being poor, insisting on remaining slaves to a colonial power that suppresses the value of the developing world's resources.

-Africa can be free in fact, not just in appearance, and can devise its own prosperous future at last, a big colony no more.
+Africa can be free, not just in appearance, and can devise its prosperous future at last, a big colony no more.

 You have the resources – not only gold but oil, other minerals, agricultural production, and vast human talent if you can ever fully educate and protect the health of your people.
 While the colonial powers are still operating, they no longer can shoot you or put you in prison for wanting to be yourselves in your own country.
 You are free if you will be free.
 You need only some patriotism and courage.